 For all data elements to be used in the analysis, the user should first perform descriptive statistics and examine the range of values, including number of missing cases.
-Summary statistics are available on the HCUP-US Web site under Database Documentation for the NEDS
+Summary statistics are available on the HCUP-US Web site under Database Documentation for the NEDS (www.hcup-us.ahrq.gov/db/nation/neds/nedssummstats.jsp).

-(www.hcup-us.ahrq.gov/db/nation/neds/nedssummstats.jsp).
 When anomalies (such as large numbers of missing cases) are detected, descriptive statistics can be performed by region for that variable to determine whether or not there are region-specific differences.
 Sometimes, performing descriptive statistics by hospital (HOSP_ED) can be helpful in detecting hospital-specific data anomalies.

-ICD-9-CM Diagnosis and External Cause of Injury Codes and ICD-10-CM Diagnosis and External Cause of Morbidity Codes
+ICD-9-CM and ICD-10-CM/PCS Diagnosis and Procedure Codes and CPT Procedure Codes